jamesplease/redux-resource/docs/guides/state-structure.md

 ```

 Keep in mind that resourceful-redux doesn't care the specific format that your
 server sends the data back in.
-The important part is that you have unique
+You just need to make sure that the resources
-objects that are distinguished from one another by a unique identifier.
+you pass into resourceful-redux have an `id` attribute.

 ### Resource Metadata

 Metadata about each of the resources in your state's `resources` array
 is stored under the `meta` object of the state.
 This includes information
 about requests, such as whether the resource is being updated, or deleted, and
-you may also store additional, application-specific metadata here, such as
+you can store additional, application-specific metadata here, such as
 whether or not a resource is "selected" in your UI, or not.

 resourceful-redux comes with built-in metadata for each resource, representing